 - Avoid hanging laundry outdoors.

 - Use the AC while indoors or while driving.
 Consider installing a high-efficiency air filter in your residence’s heating and cooling unit.

 - Even out your home’s humidity percentage with a whole-house dehumidifier.

-- Hardwood, tile or linoleum are the best flooring materials for reducing indoor allergens.
-If your home has carpet, add a HEPA filter on your vacuum cleaner.
+- Hardwood, tile, or linoleum are the best flooring materials for reducing indoor allergens.
+If your home has carpet, add a HEPA filter to your vacuum cleaner.

 Let Our Professionals Handle Your Indoor Air Quality Needs